jiasenlu/LL3M/README.md

 ```

 ### Installing on Cloud TPU Host
 The TPU host VM comes with Python and PIP pre-installed.
-Simply run the following
+Run the following
 script to set up the TPU host.

 ``` shell